LEGO Haunted House (10273)

 Affiliate link.
 We may earn a commission at no extra cost to you.As an Amazon Associate we earn from qualifying purchases.

-It stands about 68cm tall, it's stuffed with details and sneaky callbacks, and the drop tower ride genuinely works.
-Just know going in that the crank can be fiddly and the build gets a touch repetitive.
+It stands about 68cm tall, it's stuffed with details and sneaky callbacks, and the drop-tower ride genuinely works.
+Just know going in that the crank can be fiddly and the build gets a touch repetitive in stretches.
 It retired in December 2023, so you're buying secondhand now, but it's still one of the most characterful big sets LEGO has made.

-Best for: 90s Adventurers fans and modular-style builders who want a play feature
+Best for: 90s Adventurers fans and modular-style builders who want a real play feature

 The parts story